owensgl/intro-genomics/labs/lab_6.md

 modify the sam file, more lines will get added to the header recording the steps we did.
 This is very helpful if you forget what you did exactly.

+Next, we have one line per read with a bunch of columns.
+1) The query template name.
+This is a unique name for each read or read pair.
+In this case, it has "chr_1" because it was simulated using chr_1 as a reference, but for real data this will be a random string of characters.
+2) The bitwise flag.
+This number tells us about the read and its mapping.
+There are multiple different possible things the read could have, and the total value of the number can the translated into that information.
+For example, if the read is paired, add + 1.
+If the read is unmapped, add + 8.
+Therefore, if the final number is 9, that means it is paired and unmapped.
+The decoding of all possible numbers can be found (here)[https://broadinstitute.github.io/picard/explain-flags.html].
+3) The contig that the read is mapped to
+4) The starting location where the read maps to, on the contig.
+5) The mapping quality.
+60 is the highest (generally) and means high confidence in where the read is mapped.
+The lowest value is 0, which means it is equally likely to map elsewhere.
+6) The CIGAR string describing how the read is aligned.
+7) The ID of the read pair mate (in this case, the same as the original)
+8) The mapping location of the read pair mate.
+9) The distance between read map pairs (sort of)
+10) The sequence of the read
+11) The base quality of the read
+12) Any extra flags.